simondema/pdf-blank/README.md

 3. Do any changes you want
 4. Remove **package-lock.json** file if present at the root of the project
-5. Run the command
+5. Install the dependencies and regenerate **package-lock.json** by running:

 ```sh
 npm install
 ```
-6. Run the command
+6. Build the project by running:

 ```sh
 npm run build
 ```
-7. To install or update the module in your local machine, run the command
+7. Install or update the module in your local machine, running:

 ```sh
 npm install -g .